NickelousTex/Klarna_API/README.md

 _Also Note_: To obtain an authorization token to generate an order will require using the Klarna SDK.

 ### Config setup
 While not required, I prefer configuration setups when possible.
-To use the code as it you would need a ```~/.ssh/klarna_api.json``` file.
+To use the code as is you would need a ```~/.ssh/klarna_api.json``` file.
 The general file setup is:

 {